opensovereigncloud/FeOS/docs/boot-image/uki.md

 =====================

 Have a look at the [Arch Documentation - Unified Kernel Images](https://wiki.archlinux.org/title/Unified_kernel_image).

-It also describes how to build a UKI with `objcopy` instead of `ukify`.
+FeOS uses `objcopy` to build UKIs instead of `ukify` to avoid overlapping PE sections that can cause boot failures.
+The UKI creation process dynamically calculates section offsets to ensure proper alignment and prevent memory corruption.

 ## Boot from USB Stick
 Booting FeOS from USB is quite easy.
 You just need to prepare a USB stick with a bootable UEFI partition and insert the FeOS UKI.